806.8 Storm Water Pollution Prevention Plan (SWPPP)

 Temporary seeding and mulching will be used to produce a quick ground cover of annual grasses to reduce erosion in disturbed areas that are expected to be either re-disturbed or permanently seeded at a later date.
 It should be used as necessary to prevent erosion and decrease reliance on costly maintenance of sediment control BMPs.
 For project planning purposes, it is important to understand that temporary vegetative cover will begin to lose its effectiveness within 6 to 12 months depending on site conditions.

-Disturbed areas shall be seeded and mulched when and where necessary to eliminate erosion.
-In designated areas seeding and/or mulching shall begin no later than 7 days after earthwork operations have ceased and shall be completed within 14 days (7 days on slopes steeper than 3:1 or greater than 3% and longer than 150 Ft. in length), weather permitting.
-Most disturbed areas, with the exception of the road grade itself, shall be temporary stabilized during the fall to prevent erosion.
-If final grade has been achieved, this operation should consist of establishing permanent vegetation, not temporary.
+Disturbed areas shall be seeded and mulched when and where necessary to eliminate erosion or establish temporary stabilization in areas for warm season grasses when outside the planting season.
+In designated areas, seeding and mulching shall begin no later than 7 days after earthwork operations have ceased and shall be completed within 14 days (7 days on slopes steeper than 3:1 or greater than 3% and longer than 150 feet), weather permitting.
+Projects planned over multiple years shall stabilize disturbed areas, with the exception of the road grade itself, during the fall to prevent erosion.
+If final grade has been achieved, this operation should consist of establishing permanent vegetation in areas where planting is in season.

 Any revisions or deviations from contract seed mixtures and applications must be approved by the Roadside Section of MoDOT’s Maintenance Division.